 San Luis Obispo, CA 93401

-The main reason why other manufacturers use the spring lift system, is due to the fact it requires less wood to make a wall bed, as it uses an inexpensive metal frame which comes in several pieces from China, then assembled by the builder.
+The main reason why other manufacturers use the spring lift system, is due to the fact it requires far less wood and labor to make a wall bed, as it uses an inexpensive metal frame which comes in several pieces from China, then assembled by the builder.
 Many parts are used, and the mattress, instead of resting on a flat wood platform supported by a solid wood frame,rests on metal bars.
 These metal bars make indentations on the bottom of the mattress which could damage it, and the person using the bed may feel them.

 Our piston system, on the other hand, uses a hand-made solid wood frame with a flat wood platform to support the mattress and the people sleeping on it.

-We are more interested in the long-term quality of our product than to save a few hours or dollars.
-The cost of the piston and spring systems are the same, The extra cost in wood is only about $35.00 .
+(We are more interested in the long-term quality of our product than to save a few hours in the manufacturing process or dollars spent on raw materials.)
+The cost of the piston and spring systems are the same, The extra cost in wood is only about $50.00

-We think the extra cost and time in manufacturing is well worth the gain in the product's quality and it's longevity.
+We believe the extra time and cost in our manufacturing process is well worth the end quality and longevity of our finished products.